 - Ottolenghi's Lentil Salad with Herbs and Feta

-Here's the recipe for Ottolenghi's Roast Chicken with Za'atar and Sumac.
-If you try this recipe I hope you come back to leave a rating and a comment.
-I'd love to know what you think.
+If you try this Ottolenghi roast chicken recipe I hope you come back to leave a rating and a comment.
+I'd love to know what you think!

-Be sure to follow PANNING THE GLOBE on FACEBOOK, PINTEREST and INSTAGRAM for daily cooking inspiration.
+Be sure to follow Panning The Globe on Facebook, Pinterest and Instagram for more cooking inspiration.

 Ottolenghi's Roast Chicken with Za'atar and Sumac